 No nail polish

-Besides coating them with chemicals, dryness is another reason for brittle nails.
+Besides toxic chemicals, dryness is another reason for brittle nails.
 There are a couple culprits for this, including common soaps and lotions.
-Most soaps are too harsh for skin, which also means they are too harsh for nails.
-Commercial soaps, such as the ones in the workplace, stores, or public restrooms, are often worse.
+Most soaps are too harsh for skin, which also means they’re too harsh for nails.
+Commercial soaps, such as the ones in the workplace, stores, or public restrooms, are often even worse.
 Have you ever crouched below your sink at work to read the ingredients?
-Some, like cosmetics, even contain toxic chemicals like formaldehyde.
+Some soap, like cosmetics, even contain toxic chemicals like formaldehyde.

 Once I stopped stripping my hands and nails of their natural oils, they were healthier.
 Yet, my nails would still snag at the edges and eventually break.
-We don’t usually think of sensations in our nails, but I could feel through my fingertips that my nails were dry.
+I could feel through my fingertips that my nails were dry.
 And so as often as I put lotion on my hands, I also put it on my nails.
 Any natural oil will do.
-Many soaps and lotions in stores contain alcohol, which is extremely drying.
+Many soaps and lotions in stores contain alcohol, which is extremely drying, so avoid those.

 I file my nails instead of clipping of them.
 Clipping forces the nail to bend and can cause micro-breaks further down in the nail.
 File in one direction, not like a see-saw.
-I keep several conveniently-located emery boards, so that if my nails start feeling rough, I can quickly file them before they snag and break.
+I keep several emery boards in convenient locations (including my car) so that if my nails start feeling rough, I can quickly file them before they snag and break.

 There’s nothing hard about long nails, but they do require me to be mindful about which chemicals I come in contact with.
 And that’s it!
 Like most things on this blog, there is no magic product.
-The solution is in a few simple changes in lifestyle.
+The solution is in a few simple changes to your daily lifestyle.